cirosantilli/linux-kernel-module-cheat/README.md

 For convenience, we also setup a symlink from `S99` to `rootfs_overlay/etc/init.d/S99`.

+Scripts under `/etc/init.d` are run by `/etc/init.d/rcS`, which gets called by the line `::sysinit:/etc/init.d/rcS` in `/etc/inittab`.

 ### Custom init

 Is the default BusyBox `/init` too bloated for you, minimalism freak?